-A non-batching system becomes unstable when $\lambda > 1/T{rsa} = 1/0.032 = 31.25$ for 1024bits keys.
-When the non-batching system is stable, the mean response time T' can be estimated as Eq.
-8 [18].
-The mean service time τ'

-is deterministic in the non-batching in the M/D/1 queue model.
-Since T{rsa} is the majority of the service time, the mean service time τ' of the server is roughly T{rsa} .
+A non-batching system becomes unstable when $\lambda > 1/T{rsa} = 1/0.032 = 31.25$ for 1024-bit keys.
+When the non-batching system is stable, the mean response time T' can be estimated as (8) [18].
+The mean service time $\tau'$ is deterministic in the non-batching in the M/D/1 queue model.
+Since $T{rsa}$ is the majority of the service time, the mean service time $\tau'$ of the server is roughly $T{rsa}$ :

-$$T' = \tau' + \tau'(\frac{\tau'\lambda}{2(1 - \tau'\lambda)} \approx T{rsa} + T{rsa}(\frac{T{rsa}\lambda}{2(1 - T{rsa}\lambda)}))$$ (8)
+$$T' = \tau' + \tau' \left( \frac{\tau' \lambda}{2(1 - \tau' \lambda)} \approx T{rsa} + T{rsa} \left( \frac{T{rsa} \lambda}{2(1 - T{rsa} \lambda)} \right) \right)$$ (8)

-Fig. 4 (TRT=8) illustrates the comparison of the mean response time of our scheme with non-batching.
-The vertical axis in each graph is the mean response time over the batch size divided by the mean response time with non-batching.
-The optimal batch size in our scheme is equal to 10 when $\lambda=30$.
-The speedup of the mean response time is an optimal one that equals to 6.69 approximately.
-The optimal batch size in our scheme is equal to 2 when $\lambda=2$.
-The speed up of the mean response time is an optimal one that equals to 1.94 approximately.
-It is clear that with the optimal batch size, our scheme has significant advantages and while costing less.
+Figure 4 (TRT = 8) illustrates the comparison of the mean response time of our scheme with non-batching scheme.
+The vertical axis in each graph is the mean response time over the batch size divided by the mean response time with non-batching scheme.
+The optimal batch size in our scheme is equal to 10 when $\lambda = 30$ .
+The speedup of the mean response time is an optimal one that is equal to 6.69, approximately.
+The optimal batch size in our scheme is equal to 2 when $\lambda = 2$ .
+The speedup of the mean response time is an optimal one that is equal to 1.94, approximately.
+It is clear that with the optimal batch size, our scheme has significant advantages while costing less.

-7 CONCLUSION
+7 Conclusion

-In conclusion, this paper proposes the secret exchange algorithm in the SSL handshake protocol.
-This paper also proposes a method of assigning the set of public exponents e_i only using the unique certificate in the SSL handshake protocol.
-Combining the user requirements for Quality of Service (QoS) such as security ranking, the stability of the system, and the tolerable response time, these strategies aim to optimize the parameter b, which is the size of multiclients for aggregate decryption.
+This paper proposes the secret exchange algorithm in the SSL handshake protocol.
+This paper also proposes a method of assigning the set of public exponents $e_i$ only using the unique certificate in the SSL handshake protocol.
+Combining the user requirements for Quality of Service (QoS), such as security ranking, the stability of the system, and the tolerable response time, these strategies aim to optimize the parameter b, which is the size of multi-clients for aggregate decryption.
 The parameter optimization-based SSL handshake is a viable option for secure communications.
 Currently, we mainly investigated this work based on the Internet with a high speed client/server computing paradigm.
-This paper also proposes the optimization strategy, which is based on the constrained model considering the user requirements-aware security ranking.
-Other optimization strategies are based on the constrained model considering the users' requirements for the stability of the system and the the client's requirement for the tolerable time.
+This paper also proposes an optimization strategy based on the constrained model considering the user requirements-aware security ranking.
+Other optimization strategies are based on the constrained model considering the users' requirements for the stability of the system and the client's requirement for the tolerable time.
 These optimal strategies focus on the optimal result in different public key sizes.
-Combining the users' requirements for Quality of Service (QoS), there are many factors which should be considered in the real Web application development.
-The evaluation criterion of Web service's performance is not only restricted to the response time and the throughput when the server handles SSL requests.
-In our future work, we consider establishing more evaluation criterion of Web service's performance and propose optimal strategies combing more users' requirements for Quality of Service.
+Combining the users' requirements for Quality of Service (QoS), there are many factors which should be considered in real web application development.
+The evaluation criterion of web service's performance is not only restricted to the response time and the throughput when the server handles SSL requests.
+In our future work, we will consider establishing more evaluation criterion of web service's performance and propose optimal strategies combing more users' requirements for Quality of Service.

-Acknowledgements This work is supported by the National Natural Science Foundation of China under Grant Nos.
-90718034 and 60773013, Hunan Provincial Natural Science Foundation of China No. 09JJ4031, the Program for New Century Excellent Talents in University under Grant No. NCET-06-0686, and the Program for Changjiang Scholars and Innovative Research Team in University under Grant No. IRT0661.
+Acknowledgements This work is supported by National Natural Science Foundation of China under Grant Nos.
+90718034 and 61073037, Hunan Provincial Natural Science Foundation of China under Grant No. 09JJ4031, Hunan Provincial Science and Technology Program under Grant Nos.
+2010GK2003 and 2010GK3005, Central South University Postdoctoral Science Foundation, and Changsha Science and Technology Program under Grant Nos.
+K1003064-11 and K1003062-11.